Jenniered/bank-account/README.md

 # Bank Tech Test

-The challenge is to write programme that would manage a bank account.
+The challenge was to write program that would manage a bank account.

 ### Acceptance criteria